TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 # RaspberryPi-GPIO-Displays

 **Update 11 Aug 2020:** `There are new device tree FBCP driver files for the both the Waveshare Type C (125MHz SPI) LCD, and the Waveshare Type B revision 2 LCD`.
-For the first go to [**swkim01 github page**](https://github.com/swkim01/waveshare-dtoverlays), or else both LCD displays have new source (dts) and compiled (dtb) drivers here in the waveshare35bv2 folder.
+For the first go to [**swkim01 github page**](https://github.com/swkim01/waveshare-dtoverlays), or else both LCD displays have new source (dts) and compiled (dtb) drivers here in the Waveshare folder.
 Both of these ILI9486 LCD displays `function well with the new kernel 5.4 - but only tested here for the RaspberryPi 3B+`. *Compilation details using the latest version of dtc, to build new working drivers for kernel 5.4, are given further down this page.*

 ### Kernel 4.19